UniversalDependencies/UD_Latvian-LVTB/README.md

 Token count: 152706\
 Dep. relations: 125 of which 93 language specific\
 POS tags: 17\
-Category=value feature pairs: 56\
+Category=value feature pairs: 56

 # Changelog

 2018-11-15 v2.3
   * Added more data.
-  * Negative verbs and participles now have lemmas without prefix 'ne'.
+  * Negative verbs and participles now have lemmas without the prefix 'ne'.
-  * Both masculine and feminine adjectives have the same lemmas (masculine).
+  * Both masculine and feminine adjectives have the same lemma (masculine).
-  * Fixed some annotation errors.
+  * Fixed varios annotation errors.
+  * Added more data.

 2018-04-15 v2.2
   * Repository renamed from UD_Latvian to UD_Latvian-LVTB.